borgbackup/borg/docs/internals/data-structures.rst

 The compaction algorithm requires two inputs in addition to the segments themselves:

 (i) Which segments are sparse, to avoid scanning all segments (impractical).
-    Further, Borg uses a conditional compaction strategy: Only those segments that exceed a threshold sparsity are compacted.
+    Further, |project_name| uses a conditional compaction strategy: Only those segments that exceed a threshold sparsity are compacted.

     To implement the threshold condition efficiently, the sparsity has to be stored as well.
-Therefore, Borg stores a mapping ``(segment id,) -> (number of sparse bytes,)``.
+Therefore, |project_name| stores a mapping ``(segment id,) -> (number of sparse bytes,)``.

     The 1.0.x series used a simpler non-conditional algorithm,